Convert Switched Outlet To Hot

 A dimmer switch was used to control the lights on the ceiling fan.
 A standard wall switch was used for the fan.
 A ceiling fan speed control could have been installed instead of a standard wall switch to operate the ceiling fan.

-Finished wall switch and dimmer in a two gang switch box
+The finished wall switch and dimmer in a two gang switch box.

-Finished wall switch and dimmer in a two gang switch box
+The finished wall switch and dimmer are in a two-gang switch box.

-The new ceiling fan controls consist of a Leviton Decora wall switch for the fan and a Lutron Skylark dimmer for the lights on the fan.
+The new ceiling fan controls consist of a Leviton Decora wall switch for the fan and a Lutron Skylark dimmer for the fans’ lights.

 Click here for a switched outlet conversion to a ceiling fan using metal switch boxes.

-Click to see all of my other blog posts pertaining to the installation of ceiling fans.
+Click to see all of my other articles about installing ceiling fans.

 Click here to see the various methods of grounding an electrical outlet.

-Click here to see Carlon Electrical Products catalog featuring two gang switch boxes.
+Click here for the Carlon Electrical Products catalog featuring two gang switch boxes.